 We only consider applications that are submitted electronically from this website.

-The program will run for a ten-week period in the summer (May 30 - August 4).
+The program will run for a ten-week period in summer 2020 (May 27 - August 5).
 Students selected are matched with an appropriate U-M faculty.
 Interns are paid a stipend of $5,500 and are responsible for their own housing and travel arrangements.